petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

-if you end up adding things like large data files for analysis, or even photos and videos from an experiment, these can also be versioned with DVC and backed up in the Calkit Cloud.
+if you end up adding things like large data files for analysis, or even photos and videos from an experiment, these can also be versioned with DVC and backed up in the cloud.

 ## Collaborate concurrently